Filmfare Critics Award for Best Actress: List of winners

+Outstanding Performance In A Non-Commercial Film

+(Between 1991 and 1992, there was one special category known as the Outstanding Performance In A Non-Commercial Film, and was awarded without prior nomination to acknowledge an actor of either sex.)

-Filmfare Critics Award for Best Performance
+Critics Award for Best Performance

-(From 1991 until 1997, there was one special category known as the Critics Award for Best Performance, and was awarded without prior nomination to acknowledge an actor of either sex.)
+(From 1993 until 1997, there was one special category known as the Critics Award for Best Performance, and was awarded without prior nomination to acknowledge an actor of either sex.)